Digital Nomad Tax

 Living in Romania

 If you’re a citizen from a third country, you will need a visa.
 Here the Romanian digital nomad visa could come in handy again.
-Do know, however, that one of the criteria to qualify is a minimum income of around €3.300 per month.
+However, you should know that one of the criteria to qualify is a minimum income of around €3.300 per month.

 tax residency in Romania for digital nomads